jclark/satpulse/doc/config.md

 ### `log` table

-The `log` table controls how SatPulse should log information.
+The `log` table is about how SatPulse should log information.

 XXX

 ### `http` table array

-The `http` table array specifies the port on which to enable an HTTP server for monitoring.
+The `http` table array controls the HTTP monitoring interface.
 It has a single key:

 * `listen` - a string specifying an address that the HTTP server should listen on; the address is the form *host*`:`*port*, where the *host* is a host name or IP address, and port is the port number; *host* can be omitted, which means to listen on all